candidates' CVs

-What to look for in addition to your candidates’ CVs to see if they are right for the job
+What to look for in addition to your candidates’ CVs

 Take a holistic approach to the application

-When candidates make an initial application for a role it is usually via a number of different documents with the CV attached.
+When candidates make an initial application for a role it is usually via a number of different documents with the candidates’ CV attached.
 Put the CV aside and look at what else the candidate submitted.
 How was the cover letter worded, for example – did they take the time to write one?
 If there’s an application form, look at the content and the care that was taken in completing it.
 All of this can tell you something more about the person that you’re considering employing.

 Good references are key